B.C. premier says pot smokers may face same outdoor rules as cigarette smokers

 Published Tuesday, December 12, 2017 6:14PM EST

-VICTORIA -- Premier John Horgan says marijuana users in British Columbia could face the same rules as those who smoke tobacco in public.
+VICTORIA -- Marijuana smokers in British Columbia may have to abide by the same public smoking rules as tobacco users when cannabis becomes legal, Premier John Horgan said Tuesday.

-Horgan says his government is still formulating its marijuana policy, but following bylaws that prohibit people from smoking near buildings or public spaces is under consideration.
+Horgan said his government is still formulating its marijuana policy, but may follow the same provincial smoking laws and community clean air bylaws that prohibit smoking near buildings or public spaces.

+"Cigarette smokers can no longer smoke in public places," Horgan said in an interview.
+"I think that may well be how we have to proceed with cannabis.
+We'll make a decision in the new year."

-Horgan says in an interview that people have raised health concerns about second-hand smoke from marijuana while others have told the government they look forward to smoking pot in community areas.
+Horgan said people have raised health concerns about second-hand smoke from marijuana while others have told the government they look forward to smoking pot in community areas.

+"Those are the issues people have raised with me," he said.
+"At the same time, I've heard from people that they'd very much like to go for a walk and smoke a marijuana joint in their local community."

+He said the public use of marijuana comes down to a balancing act that manages people who want to use a legal product and those who want nothing to do with cannabis.

 In Ontario, marijuana users will be prohibited from consuming pot outside of private residences.

+Vancouver also has a bylaw that bans smoking in parks and on beaches.

+The Victoria-area Capital Regional District clean air bylaw makes all parks, playgrounds, playing fields, public squares and bus stops smoke-free.
+It also extends smoke-free buffer zones outside of business doorways, windows and air intakes to seven metres.

-British Columbia announced last week it will allow marijuana sales at private and public stores to buyers who are at least 19 years old.
+B.C. announced last week it will allow marijuana sales at private and public stores to buyers who are at least 19 years old.

+The wholesale distributor of non-medical marijuana will be done through the B.C.
+Liquor Distribution Branch.

 Top Video